Outdoor Family Wedding at the Outpost Center, Chaska, MN

 Couple Session

-First Minute of Their Lifetime Together Braving Minnesota’s Weather
+First Minutes of Their Lifetime Together Braving Minnesota’s Weather

-I always appreciate taking pictures during this short period just after the husband and wife tied the knot, because their mood is nothing but pure happiness.
+I always appreciate taking pictures during this short period just after the husband and wife tie the knot, because their mood is nothing but pure happiness.
 That provides the couple with a short complicity capsule before going back to the cocktail hour.

 The Wedding Reception